oliweisy99/BBCBlackJack/README.md

    1. If you had trouble using venv, it is likely you'll need to run `pip install venv` first!
 5. Run this command in the terminal to download all requirements:
 `pip install -r requirements.txt`
-6. Run these two commands in the terminal to setup the database:
+6. Run these two commands in the terminal to set up the database:
 `python manage.py makemigrations`
 and then:
 `python manage.py migrate`